Components of Donated Blood Products

 • Freeze-dried factor IX-prothrombin complex concentrates: Mainly used for treating factor IX deficiency but are also used in patients with liver disease or in hemorrhage following overdose with oral anticoagulants or in patients with factor VIII inhibitors.

 • Immunoglobulin: Pooled immunoglobulin is a valuable source of antibodies against common viruses.
 It is used in hypogammaglobulinemia for protection against viral and bacterial disease.
-It may also be used in immune thrombocytopenia and other acquired immune disorders.
+This blood product may also be used in immune thrombocytopenia and other acquired immune disorders.

 Essential Minor Blood Components for Transfusion including Immunoglobulin, Protein C Concentrates, Freeze-Dried Factor VII Concentrates and others